- Why don't we lose weight despite dieting? - December 1, 2024

 - DANA in Valencia: common illnesses and how to protect yourself - November 4, 2024

-The recent DANA (Isolated Depression at High Levels) that affected Valencia has left, in addition to material damage, a series of risks to the health of those affected.
-To delve deeper into these implications, we spoke with Dr. Domingo Martínez Hédman, who detailed the most common diseases that can emerge in these scenarios and the prevention measures necessary to mitigate the effects.
+To delve deeper into these implications, we spoke with Dr. Domingo MartÃnez Hédman, who detailed the most common diseases that can emerge in these scenarios and the necessary prevention measures to mitigate the effects.

 Common diseases after DANA

-Dr. Martínez Hédman emphasizes that among the most common are the digestive diseases, such as gastroenteritis, characterized by vomiting and diarrhea, as well as respiratory and skin infections.
-He also mentioned less frequent but highly relevant conditions, such as tetanus, typhoid fever, leptospirosis and hepatitis A.
+Dr. MartÃnez Hédman emphasizes that among the most common are digestive diseases, such as gastroenteritis, characterized by vomiting and diarrhea, as well as respiratory infections and skin infections.
+He also mentioned less frequent but highly relevant conditions such as tetanus, typhoid fever, leptospirosis, and hepatitis A.

 Most vulnerable groups